ENateTheGreat/ENateTheGreat/README.md

 - 👋 Hi, I’m @ENateTheGreat
 - 👀 I’m interested in coding, music, and video games
-- 🌱 I’m currently learning JavaScript, HTML, CSS, React, Node, and SQL
+- 🌱 I'm a Front End Developer focused on React.js
-- 💞️ Not currently looking to collaborate as I am still learning!
+- 💞️ Lets chat and see how we can collaborate!
 - 📫 Reach me at ENateMusic00@gmail.com!

 <!---